troydhanson/network/raw/README.md

 * rx-ring1 - `PACKET_RX_RING`-based capture, uses API version `TPACKET_V1`
 * rx-ring2 - `PACKET_RX_RING`-based capture, uses API version `TPACKET_V2`
 * rx-ring3 - `PACKET_RX_RING`-based capture, uses API version `TPACKET_V3`
 * rx-tx    -  recvfrom/sendto frame repeater
+* tx    -     replay packets from pcap

 `PACKET_RX_RING` notes

 The difference between `TPACKET_V1` and `TPACKET_V2` is minimal.
 There was a change to the `tpacket_hdr` structure to use explicit sized types.
 Also the timestamps changed to have nanosecond resoltuion.
-In `TPACKET_V3` more significant changes was made.
+In `TPACKET_V3` more significant changes were made.
 The ring slots became variable-width so short packets take less space.
 Polling became block-level instead of packet-level.

 As a matter of personal taste Ring1/2 seem more elegant and they "just work".